intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/orca-data.md

 * `func` is your pre-processing function.
 In this function, you can do the pre-processing on a Pandas DataFrame, then return the processed object.
 * `args` are the augurments for the pre-processing function.

-This method would parallelly pre-process each element in the XShards with the customized function.
+This method would parallelly pre-process each element in the XShards with the customized function, and return a new XShards after transformation.

 #### **Get all the elements in XShards**